How To Make A Culture Of Lifelong Learning Stick In Your Business

 Singapore-based DBS bank set out to create a learning environment that sparks employees’ curiosity.
 One notable initiative has been their GANDALF scholars initiative, where employees apply to receive $725 (1,000 Singapore dollars) grants they can use towards training on any work-related topic.
 There’s a catch.
 Recipients must agree to teach what they learned to a least ten others.
 But learning isn’t only limited between humans.
 An increasing number of organizations need people to ensure that AI systems are functioning properly, safely, and responsibly.
-For example, safety engineers should focus on anticipating, training and trying to prevent harm by artificial intelligence.
+For example, safety engineers should focus on anticipating, training, and trying to prevent harm by artificial intelligence.

 Personalize, Digitize, Atomize

 Many companies are using a variety of media and innovations to accommodate the different preferences of how employees choose to learn.
-At Cargill, employees “microlearn” by being taught concepts or small lessons which they have to immediately apply.
-Then are then requested to fill out a field report describing the results, lessons learned, questions raised as well as show a sample of their product.
+At Cargill, employees “micro learn” by being taught concepts or small lessons which they have to immediately apply.
+They are then requested to fill out a field report describing the results, lessons learned, questions raised as well as show a sample of their product.
 Organizations are increasingly moving beyond content management to content curation to reduce the impact of information overload on their employees.
-At Accenture, content curation allows the company to constantly provide most current insights on emerging technologies to help train their consultants to deliver innovation to their clients.
-They identify useful external content and combine it with internal content developed in consultation with their inhouse subject matter experts.
+At Accenture, content curation allows the company to constantly provide the most current insights on emerging technologies to help train their consultants to deliver innovation to their clients.
+They identify useful external content and combine it with internal content developed in consultation with their in-house subject matter experts.
 As of early 2019, subject matter experts had created more than 2,500 learning topics that are delivered as on-demand learning modules.

 Life-long learning starts with creating an environment that enables employees to have the time to learn.
 Successful companies find ways to make learning fit within the flow of daily work life.